ULJ-Yale/qunex/README.md

 * 0.41.00 [niutilities] Changed subjects parameter to sessions, added CommandNull exception
 * 0.41.01 [niutilities] Corrected default for addImageType
 * 0.41.02 [niutilities] Added gatherBehavior command
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
+* 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation

 Stable Container Tag Log
 ========================